Gowee/chnroutes-cfworker/README.md

         - All U.S. IPv6s delegated to any registries.
         - *The `/generate6` endpoint is experimental and subject to change.*

+## Deployment
+1. Make sure Rust and Cargo is installed.
+1. Download the project with `git clone https://github.com/Gowee/chnroutes-cfworker`.
+2. Install the CLI tool [wrangler](https://github.com/cloudflare/wrangler) for deploying to CloudFlare workers.
+3. Configure and publish the worker following [the official quickstart](https://developers.cloudflare.com/workers/quickstart/#configure).

 ## Credits
 This repo takes [rustwasm-worker-template](https://github.com/cloudflare/rustwasm-worker-template), which is a project by [Ashley Williams](https://github.com/ashleygwilliams), as the base skeleton.